alexgoudemond/HyperionDev_TakeHomeTest/Section A/README.md

     // ... }
 ```

 Notice how each example uses the position of the opening and closing braces differently.
 Most of the provided code follows example 1, however some aspects of it change to example 2 and example 3 - making reading the code more difficult.
-It is recommended to stay with a single brace-style, and with this code review - Example 2 will be used.
+It is recommended to stay with a single brace-style.

 I have created a new java file, called 'RecursionRevised.java', which will contain these changes.
+The brace-style shown in Example 2 will be used in this program.

 ---